 Lynton has a Diploma in Agriculture and Rural Business Management, a Masters in Business Administration and a Certificate in Global Law.

 In 1996, NAB called him "unviable for banking" and stopped accepting his government scheme deposits.
 He traded to September 2000 using income from all his property assets.
 He eventually built up mining assets from the property and the NAB tried to take these assets, demanding that he breach farming agreements.

 His first articles were published in IA in 2012.
 In 2016, after court actions commencing in 2000, the NAB finally admitted he was made unviable through loan-to-valuation ratio, in writing, in a Government Inquiry reply.

-Lynton's submission 18 January 2017 to the External Dispute Resolution Review Interim Report raised the issue of banks not paying customers in bank unlawful trading situations, and this question is now part of the revised terms of reference for the Committee.
+Lynton's submission (18 January 2017) to the External Dispute Resolution Review Interim Report raised the issue of banks not paying customers in unlawful bank trading situations, and this question is now part of the revised Terms of Reference for the Committee.